dvangennip/web_remote_for_OBS/README.md

 ## Notes and known issues
 - Any scenes with `hidden` or `subscene` in their name are ignored and not shown in the scene list.
-- Start/stop streaming and recording buttons are not functional yet.
-- Audio filter settings don't pick up changes made in OBS directly (nor any changes made via other obs-websocket clients).
-- Audio list has space dedicated for visual audio volume meters, functionality not yet available in obs-websocket.
+- Audio list has space dedicated for visual audio volume meters, but that functionality is not yet available in obs-websocket.
 - For more, see [Issues](https://github.com/dvangennip/obs_web_remote/issues)

 ## Adding text source editing